Skip to main content

 Common mistakes to avoid

-• Keeping the logic in a theme when the data model should survive a redesign.
+• Putting post type registration in a theme when the content should survive a redesign.

-• Giving editors raw key names instead of a controlled field UI.
+• Giving editors raw implementation names instead of controlled fields with clear labels.

 The practical takeaway